JasonSilvestri/JsxClassLibrary/README.md

 ## Overview

+The `jSilvestri.com BETA v 2024` mobile and web applications, developed for most smart phones, tablets and desktop computers, was created to showcase a wide range of skills to potential clients and employers, while providing helpful information to fellow developers, demos for interview talks, access to resumes, etc.

-The `JsxClassLibrary` project is custom, reusable, jSilvestri.com 2024 Web API Demo ASP.NET Core Class Library, designed to hold common constants, enums, and helper classes that can be shared across multiple projects.
+The `JsxClassLibrary` in specific, is a FREE, open-source, custom, reusable, jSilvestri.com 2024 Web API Demo Collections ASP.NET Core 8 Class Library, designed to hold common constants, enums, and helper classes that can be shared across multiple projects.
 This library promotes code reuse, reduces duplication, and simplifies maintenance.

+Many applications in the `Custom jSilvestri.com BETA v 2024 Web API Demo Collection`, such as the `Angular Web API Demo`, `Blazor Web API Demo`, `React Web API Demo`, and `Vue Web API Demo` applications will use this project to reference common features throughout the collective applications.

 Copyright © 2024 All Rights Reserved by Jason Silvestri